PhysicsCodesLab/TensorLabXD.jl/docs/src/man/categories.md

 in a functorial way.
 A (left or right) rigid category ``\mathcal{C}`` is a category which admits a (left or right) duality functor, i.e. a functor from ``\mathcal{C}`` to ``\mathcal{C}^{\mathrm{rev}}`` that maps objects to its (left or right) dual, and morphisms to its (left or right) transpose.
-In particular, the snake rules can now be read as the functioral requirement that ``{}^{∨}(\mathrm{id}_V) = \mathrm{id}_{{}^{∨}V}``.
+The snake rules can now be read as the functioral requirement that ``{}^{∨}(\mathrm{id}_V) = \mathrm{id}_{{}^{∨}V}``.

 In all of this, left and right duality can be completely distinct.
 Equivalently, the left